 23. Gibraltar – read the 2027 total solar eclipse

 40. Alhambra (Spain) – it’s a fantastic palace and fortress located in Andalusia, which remains ancient Roman fortifications.
 The most representative place here is the citadel also known as the Alcazaba, which is the oldest part of the city.
 Another notable site includes the royal palace complex.
 The town looks nice with the panorama of the Sierra de Segura mountain range located beyond.
 Unfortunately, it won’t be the view for the 2028 ring of fire, because it will occur shortly before sunset, just 4 deg above the horizon.

 41. Tabernas Desert (Spain) – it’s a semi-arid desert located in Andalusia.
 The rains are very rare, but torrential here.
 In turn, the fast-flowing water shapes the local relief, which looks beautiful.
-It’s driven by the geological features of the area, namely the mountains are built from marls and sandstones, which don’t retain the moisture.
-This is probably the one place in Europe when we can meet scorpions and tarantulas.
+It’s driven by the geological features of the area, namely the mountains are built from marls and sandstones, which don’t retain moisture.
+This is probably the one place in Europe where we can meet scorpions and tarantulas.
 Don’t be scared of them during the cold period on January 26, when the annular eclipse will be visible here just before sunset at 4° altitude only.